jlegrone/100-temporal-mistakes/README.md

 - Underutilizing namespaces
 - Not draining activity tasks before graceful worker shutdown
 - Downloading workflow history from UI with "DecodePayloads" option enabled
+- Not validating replay safety before worker deployments

 ## Other
 - Starting workflows on the wrong task queue
 - Not understanding why you're using Temporal
 - Not investing in a Temporal platform team (?)
+- Using the Temporal UI use cases other than debugging (eg. as the main interface for end users)

 ---